nealsonS/eTA_LLM_Chatbot/chatbot/chatbot-react/README.md

 # Testing React App

+If you have not run the backend, go to chatbot-backend and follow instructions there.
+Then come back.
+\
 First, make sure the latest version of node.js is installed. \
 If not, install it at https://nodejs.org/en/download/current \
 \